L3gume/ECSE324Notes/IO.md

 Recall that in PC-relative addressing we had to consider that the PC is incremented by 8 because the processor prefetches the next instruction.

 To return from the interrupt, fetch instruction i+1 by decrementing the address stored in the LR by 4.

+## Bus Protocols

+### Interconnection Networks

+An *interconnection network* is used to transfer data among the processor, memory, and I/O devices.
+A commonly-used interconnection network is called a **bus**

+### A Single-Bus System

+* A bus is a set of shared wires
+* Only one pair src/dest units can use the bus to transfer data at any one time
+* Hardware manages access to the bus to enforce this constraint

+### Tri-State buffers

+* When the control signal "enable" is low the buffer is completely disconnected from the ouput f  *images needed*
+    * When e is high, the buffer drives x onto y
+    * The disconnected state "Z" is "high impedance"

+### I/O interface for an input device

+* Each I/O device is assigned a unique set of addresses for the registers in its interface

+*image*

+### Bus Protocols

+* Set of rules that govern when a device may place info on the bus, when it may load data on the bus into one of its registers, etc...
+* Control signals indicate what and when actions are to be taken
+* `R/W` control line specifies whether a read or write is to be done (read when 1, write when 0)
+    * Data size parameter (byte, halfword, word) can be indicated by other control lines.
+* One of the two devices controls the transfer initiating the read or write commands (master) and the other is *slave*. usually, but not always, the processor is the master.
+* Other control liens convey timing info.
+Two approaches to timing of bus transfers:
+    * **Synchronous:** all devices derive timing info from a *bus clock*
+    * **Asynchronous**

+### Input (read) transfer timing on a synchronous bus

+*image*

+* Write is similar: master puts data on data lines at t0.
+An t2 the addressed device loads data into its data register
+* Signals propagate to different devices at different times depending on their location on the bus
+* Assume that the bus clock is seen at all devices at the same time.

+#### A detailed timing diagram for the input transfer

+*other image*

+* Not all devices operate at the same speed
+* t2 - t0 must be chosen to accomodate the longest delays on the bus and the slowest device interface
+* All device must operate at the speed of the slowest device (synchronous SUCKS)
+* Master assumes that the data is made available, or has been received at t2, but what happens if malfunction?

+### Multiple-Cycle data transfers

+* To address both of these issues, most bus protocols include a device *response* signal
+    * A device response signal indicates that the address was successfully decoded and that it is ready to participate in a data transfer operation
+* Can also be used to adjust the delay of a transfer op
+    * Usually this is accomplished by allowing a data transfer to span multiple cycles

+#### An input transfer using multiple clock cycles

+*image*

+### Asynchronous Protocol

+* Timing automatically adjusts to delays - no bus clock
+* Handshake protocol (exchange of command and response signal between master and slave) - each signal change results in a response: *full handshake* or *fully-interlocked*
+* Data transfer is controlled by two interlocked signals: `Master-ready` and `Slave-ready`
+* Whenever the processor takes an action, it waits for the device interface to respond before taking the next action, and vice-versa

+#### Handshake control: input operation

+*image*

+*image*

+### Synchronous vs. Asynchronous

+* Async adjusts to the timing of each device automatically
+* Sync requires careful timing design
+* Async transfer requires four end-to-end delays (2 round trips)
+* Sync transfer only requires one round trip
+* Sync is used in modern high-speed busses

+### Arbitration: granting access to a shared resource

+Say several devices with to be bus master

+* Multiple processors (cores) on the same bus
+* processor wishes to write to bus, and an I/O device wishes to write directly to mem
+    * *Direct memory access* (DMA)

+### Bus arbitration

+*image*

+* Devices request bus mastership
+* An arbiter grants the bus to the highest priority device
+* Control lines on the bus are used to request and grant the bus

+*image for granting the bus*

+## Parallel and Serial Interfaces

+### I/O Ports

+* An I/O ports connects a device to the bus
+* Parallel ports transfer several bits of data at once
+* Serial ports transfer one bit at a time
+    * Comm with the processor is still parallel - conversation from parallel to serial happens inside the interface circuit

+#### Input Port: Kbd to CPU

+*image x3*

+**Detail of status flag control:**

+* KIN is set by Valid and cleared by a read operation, but only when Master-ready is not asserted

+*image*

+#### An output interface

+*image x3*

+### Serial Links

+* Many I/O interconns use serial data transmission
+    * More suitable for longer distances
+    * Less expensive
+* Data are transmitted one bit at a time
+* Requires a means for the receiver to recover timing info
+* A simple scheme for low-speed transmission is known as "start-stop", using Universal Asynchronous Receiver Transmitter (UART)

+#### UART

+*image*

+#### Start-stop Transmission

+* Receiver and transmitter maintain their own unsynchronized clocks (fr ~ 16 ft)
+* Sample at middle of bit: modulo-16 counter reset at leading edge of start bit.
+At count of 8, check if the signal is still 0, and then reset counter.
+Sample next 8 bits at count of 16.

+*image*

+### Synchronous serial transmission

+* Async works by detecting the 1-0 transmission at the beginning of the start bit
+* Very high speed transmission - the waveform is not square and async is hard to get working
+* A sync transmitter inserts code (bit sequences) at the beginning of the transmission
+* Receiver uses the knowledge of the code to generate a receiver clock that is sync'd to the transmitter clock

+### I/O interconnection standards

+* Standards facilitate system integration using from a variety of sources and encourage the dev of many plug-compatible devices.
+* Perhaps the most commonly encouraged I/O standard today is the Universal Serial Bus (USB)
+    * mem keys, printers, external disk drives, cameras, etc.

+#### USB features

+* speed
+    * USB1: 12 Mb/s
+    * USB2: 480 Mb/s
+    * UBS3: 5 Gb/s
+* Point-to-point connections using serial transmission and two twisted pairs (+5V, Ground, two data wires)
+* Low-speed transmission is single-ended: one data wire for 0, other for 1
+* High-speed transmission uses *differential signaling*
+    * data encoded as the voltage diff between the two data wires
+    * noise is cancelled as it is common to both wires
+* Can connect many devices using simple point-to-point links and hubs
+* plug-and-play
+* Works by polling devices to resolve simultaneous messages

+### PCI (peripheral component interconnect) bus

+*image*

+* Processor-independent motherboard bus
+* Devices on the PCI bus appear in the address space of the processor

+#### Reading 4 bytes from device on PCI bus

+*image*

+#### Plug-and-play

+* PCI pironeered the plug and play feature, which made possible by the bus's intial connection protocol
+* up to 21 device connectors on the PCI bus
+* Each PCI-compatible device has a small ROM with info on device characteristics
+* Processor scans all connectors to determine whether a device is plugged in
+* Assigns an address to each device and reads the contents of its ROM
+* With this information, it selects the appropriate device driver software, performs any initialization that may be needed, etc.

+#### PCIexpress

+* Point-to-point connections with one or more switches forming a tree
+* Root complex provides high-speed prots for memory and other devices

+#### PCIe Links

+* Basic connection is called a lane
+* A lane consists of two twisted-pairs or optical lines for eacn direction of transmission
+* Data rate is 2.5 Gb/s in each direction
+* A connection to a device (link) may use up to 16 lanes
+* PCIe is compatible with PCI